Oskar Gröning: Views on Holocaust denial

 Gröning led a normal middle-class life after the war.
-A keen stamp collector, he was once at his local philately club's annual meeting, more than 40 years after the war, when he fell into a conversation about politics with the man next to him.
+A keen stamp collector, he was a member of the local philately club and during an annual meeting in 1985, he fell into a conversation about politics with the man next to him.
 The man told him it was "terrible" that Holocaust denial was illegal in Germany, and went on to tell Gröning how so many bodies could not have been burnt, and that the volume of gas that was supposed to have been used would have killed all living things in the vicinity.

 Gröning said little in response to these statements, replying only: "I know a little more about that, we should discuss it some time."
-The man recommended a pamphlet by Holocaust denier Thies Christophersen.
-Gröning obtained a copy and mailed it to Christophersen, having written his own commentary on it, which included the words:
+The man recommended a pamphlet by Holocaust denier Thies Christophersen, also a former SS officer stationed at Auschwitz.
+After reading the pamphlet, Gröning returned it with additional notes containing his own commentary, which included the words:

-Gröning then began receiving phone calls and letters from strangers who tried to tell him Auschwitz was not actually a place for exterminating human beings in gas chambers.
+Six months later, Gröning began receiving phone calls and letters from strangers who tried to tell him Auschwitz was not actually a place for exterminating human beings in gas chambers.

 It became apparent that his comments condemning Holocaust denial had been printed in a neo-Nazi magazine, and that most of the anonymous calls and letters were "From people who tried to prove that what I had seen with my own eyes, what I had experienced in Auschwitz was a big, big mistake, a big hallucination on my part because it hadn't happened."

 As a result of such comments, Gröning decided to speak openly about his experiences, and publicly denounce people who maintain the events he witnessed never happened.
 He said his message to Holocaust deniers was:

-He also wrote memoirs for his family, consisting of 87 pages.
+Over the course of three weeks, he wrote an 87-page memoir, which he then mailed to his two adult sons.
+Afterwards, Gröning added more pages to his writings, produced copies of them, and distributed them to friends.
+Gröning felt that he was being judged for his self-admitted involvement in Auschwitz by his children and friends and struggled to explain his actions during letter exchanges with his youngest son.

+In 1991, Gröning appeared as a witness in the trial of former Auschwitz guard and fellow SS member Heinrich Kühnemann, who was accused of murdering six Jewish internees and aiding in the murder of multiple others by Duisburg's regional court.
+Presiding judge Dirk Struß, who later testified in Gröning's own trial, remembered that the witness was stoic while describing the everyday occurrences at Auschwitz's entrance ramp.
+Struß in particular remembered that when Gröning was asked why he sought transfer from this duty, Gröning responded, "Because it stank".
+Procedures against Kühnemann were ultimately closed by the Federal Constitutional Court in 1993.